 You will have small classes which means plenty of personal attention and encouragement.
 The staff are well-qualified, enthusiastic, hardworking and caring people.
-There are Math’s workshops held each lunch time and ample opportunities to seek help outside of lessons from one of the eight sympathetic and experienced Mathematics teachers.
+There are Math’s workshops held weekly and ample opportunities to seek help outside of lessons from one of the eight sympathetic and experienced Mathematics teachers.
 The results are outstanding.

-Last summer at A Level we had 80% A/A* pass rate.
+Last summer at A Level we had 80% A*/B pass rate.

 The department is excellently resourced with text books for each of the modules and the latest ICT Mathematical software.